oracle-livelabs/security/data-safe/audit-database-activity/audit-database-activity.md

     - Audit data online retention months = 12
     - Audit data offline retention months = 0
-    - Paid usage = selected
+    - Paid usage = not selected

     ![Activity Auditing wizard - Audit profile](images/activity-auditing-wizard-audit-profile.png "Activity Auditing wizard - Audit profile")

     - Each regional Oracle Data Safe service in a tenancy has global settings for paid usage, online retention period, and archive retention period.
     - Global settings are applied to all target databases unless their audit profiles override them.
     - All initial audit profile settings for your target database are inherited from the global settings for Oracle Data Safe.
-    - By default, paid usage is enabled for all target databases, the online retention period is set to the maximum value of 12 months, and the archive retention period is set to the minimum value of 0 months.
+    - By default, paid usage is not enabled for all target databases, the online retention period is set to the maximum value of 12 months, and the archive retention period is set to the minimum value of 0 months.
 Note that you cannot enable paid usage for a free trial account.

 8. For **Review and submit**, review the configuration, and click **Submit** if everything is correct.